 John F. Doherty wears a number of hats at work:

 John has been teaching in primary, secondary, third level and facilitating groups.
 Coming from a long line of teachers in his family he began his teaching career for five years in primary and secondary school.
 He then moved on to third level lecturing and has been working within adult education and corporate training for the last twenty seven years.
 After doing a masters in supervisory practice John focuses on supporting carers, practitioners and professionals in their work with others.
 Front-line support is an important and often neglected area that is essential to avoid burnout and continue professional development.
 With this in mind John helped found the Supervisory Association of Ireland in 2005 with developing links to the rest of Europe in order to support and promote these ideals.
-He provides group and one to one support for professionals helping them unpack and reflect on their work.
-As a supervisor and coach John has been involved in a number of projects, supporting staff in the caring professions as well as offering training in group facilitation and leadership skills.
+He provides group and one to one support for professionals helping them unpack, de-stress and reflect on their work.

-He began teaching on the spirituality program at Milltown for a number of years and then moved to All Hallows college, an affiliate of DCU where he worked for 10 years until 2013.
+John began teaching on the Applied Spirituality Program in the summer school at Milltown for a number of years and started contemplative classes in 2007.
+After the closure of Milltown he moved to All Hallows college, an affiliate of Dublin City University where he worked for 10 years until 2013.
 John designed and taught a course called “The Art of Stillness” in All Hallows for a number of years as part of the School of Adult and Community learning.
 Two further modules were developed within the same context – “The Art of Deep Stillness” and “The Art of Sacred Stillness”.
 These modules were also taught as part of the Adult Learners BA degree program in All Hallows.
-He works as a part-time lecturer offering professional supervision on the Chaplaincy training degree in Dublin City University.
+In 2015 after the closure of All Hallows, he worked for four years offering professional supervision on the Chaplaincy training Masters in Dublin City University.

 In 2005 John began teaching and facilitating groups on the work of Eckhart Tolle.
 John is registered on Eckhart Tolle’s website as a facilitator of his work based on his ground breaking book “The Power of Now” and “A New Earth – Awakening to Life’s Purpose”.
 He is the founder and director of The Beehive School starting in 2006 that offers on-going training and programs for students to reflect, meditate and deepen their awareness skills and is in the process of publishing his first book in the area of meditation and contemplation.

 The Beehive School is the first place in the world that offers a professional training program in Mindfulness & Interspiritual modalities.
 This Professional Teacher Training Diploma explores the concept and practices of mindfulness, meditation and contemplation (Insight Meditation) through the lens of personal, psychological and spiritual development.
-The skills empower the student to be able to offer mindfulness and meditation sessions in a variety of contexts.
-The students’ knowledge is then enhanced by developing an interspiritual model of practice that shows how to put together different mindfulness and mediation practices depending on the philosophy, psychology or beliefs present.
-The design module takes students into the kitchen to explore how the practices are put together and what outcomes can be achieved using different ingredients.
-Teaching and facilitation skills are then added to give the student the confidence to offer the program as a course along with a training manual and CD of the practices.
+The skills empower the teacher to be able to offer mindfulness and meditation sessions in a variety of contexts.
+The teachers’ knowledge is then enhanced by developing an interspiritual model of practice that shows how to put together different mindfulness and mediation practices depending on the philosophy, psychology or beliefs present.

 On a personal note John works between Ireland and Spain and offers retreats and workshops with his wife Maria J. Lopez.
 John likes to play soccer, loves mindfulness dancing and is an avid Leinster rugby supporter.
 He is a Dad to three small boys and is trying out all his mindfulness skills in this area!